-Key Impacts of the Five PY1 Subprojects
+Five PY1 Subprojects

-- xliv.
-Aside from the abovementioned impacts that will occur during the construction and implementation of the subprojects, there are specific impacts which are highlighted at each pumping station site. - xlv.
+- I. Aside from the abovementioned impacts that will occur during the construction and implementation of the subprojects, there are specific impacts which are highlighted at each PY1 pumping station site. - li.
 Vitas Pumping Station.
-The rehabilitation of the Vitas Pumping Station and the cleaning of the waterway of Estero de Vitas will affect about 165 ISFs who are currently living on the banks of the estero and underneath the bridge at Raxabago St. and Capulong St. within the technical footprint.
+The rehabilitation of the Vitas Pumping Station and the cleaning of the waterway of Estero de Vitas will affect 165 ISFs who are currently living within the technical footprint over the banks of the estero and underneath the bridge at Raxabago Street and Capulong Street.
 This bridge is in a narrow section of the estero.
-There is another bridge downstream of the pumping station, but this area is outside of the project technical footprint and will not be touched by the project.
-Also, the proposed increase in pumping capacity from 32 to 50 m3/sec will result in a small increase the total discharge of the Estero de Vitas downstream of the pumping station for a ten year flood event that will have negligible impact on the people living along the embankments around that bridge.
-In compliance with WB OP 4.12, an appropriate resettlement plan is necessary for the affected households.
+There is another bridge downstream of the pumping station, but this area is outside of the Project technical footprint and will not be touched by the Project.
+The proposed increase in pumping capacity from 32 to 50 m/sec will result in a very small increase of the total discharge of the Estero de Vitas downstream of the pumping station for a ten year flood event that will have negligible impact on the people living along the embankments around that bridge.
+In compliance with WB OP 4.12, an appropriate resettlement action plan is necessary for the affected households.
 The Vitas Pumping Station site can be accessed through a narrow road (Raxabago St.) that is parallel to the estero.
-The said road is characterized by settlers on the banks of the estero near the bridge.
-This narrow access road and the presence of settlers along the road may result in adverse impacts on community health and safety from the movement of large hauling trucks and other equipment by contractors.
-Extra caution must be exercised by haulers when passing through this narrow road to prevent accidents.
+The said road is characterized by settlers encroached over the estero near the bridge.
+In addition, there are few families living next to the access road.
+The narrow access road and the presence of few families along the road may result in adverse impacts on community health and safety from the movement of large hauling trucks and other equipment by contractors and trucks transporting solid waste to the Vitas pumping station.
+The operation manual will stipulate the actions needed when trucks and other vehicles travel along the access road.
+Extra caution must be exercised by haulers to prevent accidents.
+At times when trucks are present on the road, movement of children along the road will have to be restricted by MMDA personnel.

-Under component 2 of the project, wastepickers will be provided employment opportunities to collect household waste and bring it to collection points for disposal.
-If needed, social preparation measures for them to transition smoothly into their new role will also be given, i.e. seminars on waste segregation, what time they need to collect the garbage and where to bring them, how they get paid, etc. Formal employment will need to maintain some flexibility in terms of work arrangements, i.e. payment for amount of garbage collected instead of number of hours worked, so it is easier for wastepickers to adjust.
+The pumping station serves a large catchment area and most of the drainage laterals and mains are open channels which are prone to garbage accumulation.
+As such, the pumping station receives a significant volume of garbage that requires regular collection and disposal.
+Part of the waste is picked from the waterways by waste pickers.
+Under component 2 of the project, waste pickers will be provided employment opportunities to collect household waste and bring it to collection points for disposal.
+If needed, social preparation measures for them to transition smoothly into their new role will also be given, e.g. seminars on waste segregation, what time they need to collect the garbage and where to bring them, how they get paid, etc. Formal employment will need to maintain some flexibility in terms of work arrangements, e.g. payment for amount of garbage collected instead of number of hours worked, so it is easier for waste pickers to adjust.